kvmper/Syle-OS/README.md

 Currently, the development is focused on scripts.
 After I finish making scripts work will continue onto the kernel by adding things mentioned in the "Current tasks" section.
 The tree of the project is also gonna be improved and non-essential stuff will be removed.

 **Current state:** Development is slowed down, but has not stopped (everything will become way better)
+> This is an old project i found in my projects folder and i think it is easier for me to remake this entire os by rewriting it from scratch, currently working on Axoryn (continuation of this project)